1.iShares Core FTSE 100 UCITS ETF

 Frequently Asked Questions

-When selecting an index fund, consider factors such as the fund's expense ratio, the index it tracks, historical performance, and its diversification across different sectors and geographies.
-It's also essential to assess your investment goals and risk tolerance.
+When selecting low-cost index funds, consider factors such as the fund's expense ratio, performance history, and the markets it covers.
+It's also important to assess your investment goals and risk tolerance to ensure the fund aligns with your financial objectives.